muritane/coordination-architecture/load-bearing_theory_stack.md

 Evaluation in this regime is:

 * heuristic,
-* context‑rich,
+* context-rich,
-* non‑comparable,
+* non-comparable,
-* non‑executable.
+* non-executable.

 This is **not a temporal stage**.
+It is a structural regime.

-Optionality preservation can re‑enter locally in mature systems wherever closure has not yet hardened (e.g., sandboxes, exception paths, redesign boundaries).
+Optionality preservation can re-enter locally in mature systems wherever execution closure has not yet hardened (e.g., sandboxes, exception-handling paths, redesign boundaries).

 Optionality disappears only where execution has already closed.